award

 When should I file my lemon law claim in Nevada?

-When considering when to file a lemon law claim in Nevada, it’s crucial to understand the statute of limitations, which varies depending on where the vehicle was purchased.
+When deciding when to file a lemon law claim in Nevada, it’s crucial to understand the statute of limitations, which varies depending on where the vehicle was purchased.
 Our attorneys are well-versed in both California and Nevada laws, ensuring you receive accurate guidance.

 In Nevada, lemon law claims must be filed within 18 months of vehicle delivery or before the vehicle reaches 18,000 miles, whichever occurs first.
 Contact our attorneys for personalized assistance in determining the optimal timing for filing your Nevada lemon law claim.